jamilnavarro/ck2_parser/README.md

 ## Utilities to parse CK2 save files

  - ck2_to_xml reads a CK2 saved game and parses it to XML.
+ - ck2_file_parser reads a CK2 saved game and loads it into a database.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License